Picking The Best Preschool

 Other kinds of play are just essential as well.
 Imaginative play, for example.
 Some form of daily “pretend play” improves emotional/behavioral skills.
 And emotional/behavioral skills predict academic performance later.
 When you visit the school, look for a costume corner, art up on the walls, pretend kitchen sets and pairs or small groups of children working together creating and collaborating.

 Some sort of physical play helping children develop gross motor skills matters, too.
 There is a direct correlation between the gross motor skill development of a preschooler and long-term health.
 Ask whether outside play is a part of a typical day.
 And also observe when you visit the school if there is room for kids to run around.
-Does the school have a climbing structure, tricycles, balls for children to throw?
+Does the school have a climbing structure, tricycles, balls for children to throw? - Ask if children are able to choose some of their activities during the day.

 Studies show that children who get to choose some activities preschool have better life outcomes.
 Studies show that when children have the chance to make choices at the tender age of 3 or 4, rather than having all dictated by teacher, they have better long term social and life outcomes on a variety of measures.

 So, while you want to be sure that there are a variety of materials designed to help kids with literacy, math, time — and — space, and science skills, for example, you also want to be sure that the day is peppered with opportunities for your child to choose his own activities, and is not simply teacher-led instruction.
 Looking at a school’s schedule can be quite useful on this.
-See if there are windows of time that are dedicated to play and/or if there are stations where children are able to choose what to do.
+See if there are windows of time that are dedicated to play and/or if there are stations where children are able to choose what to do. - Look for close alignment with “home values.”

 The way the school handles social and emotional issues should be similar to your approach at home.
 Consistency for preschool age children is essential in helping them develop.
 One way to learn more about the school’s approach is to ask the teachers or director a role playing scenario.
 You might ask if two children always played together and one day one of the two decides to play with another child and leaves his friend behind, how the teacher might handle that situation.
-And then think about whether that approach is the same one you would have taken.
+And then think about whether that approach is the same one you would have taken. - Check for positive and/or nurturing relationships between teachers and children.

 This is what every parent knows by instinct: nice teachers matter, especially for very young children.
 This is first time in many instances that your child will be separate from you for any extended period of time.
 It is very important that these new adult relationships with a teacher be nurturing and positive.
 Believe it or not, strong, positive relationships with a teacher actually predicts children’s cognitive advancement in preschool (and it can’t be safely assumed to be a feature of every preschool).